eagle-io/docs/source/topics/views/list/index.rst

 	Show the Node properties dialog.

 .. note::
-	You must have the read attachments permission for the Workspace to see attachments in the list.
+	You must have the *read attachments* permission for the Workspace to see attachments in the list.

 |

 Toolbar Controls
 ----------------

-Toolbar controls should be used in combination with the row checkboxes to perform the selected operation on multiple Nodes.
+Toolbar controls should be used in combination with the row selection checkboxes to perform the selected operation on multiple Nodes at once.
 The same options are also available from the individual row context menus.

 Notifications
 ~~~~~~~~~~~~~